 Music reduces lockdown stress

 Reaching for peaceful music during times of global crisis is nothing new, it long predates streaming services and even the advent of recorded music.
 A study of music behaviour during a 16th Century outbreak of plague in Italy revealed that listening to positive, relaxing music was recommended by the medical experts of the day.
-A quote from the Renaissance doctor Niccolo Massa in 1540 stated:

 Few things in life comfort us as quickly or as effectively as well-chosen music.
 It triggers key emotion centres in the brain that are active when we experience happiness, feel rewarded and are content.